raspberrypi/documentation/usage/camera/raspicam/timelapse.md

 ## Using Raspistill's inbuilt Timelapse Mode

-The raspstill application has a built in timelapse mode, using the `--timelapse` (or `-tl`) command line switch.
+The raspistill application has a built in timelapse mode, using the `--timelapse` (or `-tl`) command line switch.

 The value that follows the switch is the time between shots in milliseconds.
 ```